ShanyuJung/firebase-react-auth/README.md

 ### `Firebase Auth`

-Build this project with firebase V9 and use `context` to manage auth states and following firebase function.
+Build this project with Firebase V9 and use `context` to manage auth states and following firebase functions.

 - createUserWithEmailAndPassword
 - signInWithEmailAndPassword